MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-10-03-customizing-mfp-on-icp-ldap-registry.md

 The above set of instructions are applicable for using any other LDAP servers like IBM Directory Server, Microsoft Active Directory Server etc.

 #### Configuring On-premise MobileFirst with LDAP Registry
-In case of OnPrem MobileFirst Installation with Liberty as the application server, do the following changes to your Liberty server.xml
+In case of OnPrem MobileFirst Installation with Liberty as the application server, do the following changes to your Liberty `server.xml`.

 1. Add <**feature**>**ldapRegistry-3.0**</**feature**> under **<featureManager>** to enable LDAP communication between MFP running Liberty server and LDAP server.